 - Cold Weather Riding Gear: Neck warmer, balaclava, and heated motorcycle gloves to keep your warm

-- Eyewear (goggles or safety riding glasses): Enhance your view and protect the eyes from the road debris, sun, rain, wind, and bugs
+- Eyewear (goggles or safety riding glasses): Enhance your view and protect your eyes from the road debris, sun, rain, wind, and bugs

 Things You Should Wear on a Motorcycle

 Anything that isn’t motorcycle apparel!
-If you ever have to dump the bike, good quality motorcycle clothing, whether leather or textile, is essential to keep you from shedding DNA!
-Avoid the following;
+If you ever must dump the bike, good quality motorcycle clothing, whether leather or textile, is essential to keep you from shedding DNA!
+Avoid the following.

 - Clothing made of Lycra, elastane, spandex, rayon, polyester, etc.